-NL Health Services to implement new Provincial Health Information System
+NL Health Services to Implement New Provincial Health Information System

-Newfoundland and Labrador (NL) Health Services is embarking on the implementation of a new transformational health information system for the province, marking the beginning of the largest digital health system to be undertaken to date in Newfoundland and Labrador.
+NL Health Services is implementation a new transformational health information system for the province, marking the beginning of the largest digital health system to be undertaken to date in Newfoundland and Labrador.

 This new project will introduce modernized software that will replace various applications and systems used in acute and long-term care areas, and which were put in place by NL Health Services’ legacy organizations.